ag-sanjjeev/URL-Validator/README.md

 Here are some instructions on how to use the project:

 1. This will accept and check `IPv4` address, `IPv6` address and URLs.
-2. Enter the URL into the `URL Input` field.
+2. Enter the web address into the `URL Input` field.
 3. Click the `Validate URL` to check and validate.
 4. After validation process, this tool will give `report`.
 5. The report consist of `protocol`, `domain` and other `URL parameter` related messages.
 6. Additionally, report will provide an `overview` on top of it.
 7. These report sections gives `three modulation` of alert such as possibility of `safe`, warns about `moderate` and danger alert on `unsafe` address.
 8. All modulation of report will be highlighted on `three colors` as `green` variant for possibility of safe, `yellow` variant for possibility of moderate and `red` variant for possibility of unsafe or danger.
-9. This might detect `homoglyph` or `homograph` or `IDN` or `Unicode Domain URL` address.
+9. This might detect `homoglyph` or `homograph` or `IDN` or `Unicode Domain Phishing URL` address.

 Note: For better detection and differentiation with suspicious link, Compare `URL Input` field with `Domain` section message for any difference such as highlighted with `yellow` or `red` variant color, otherwise see for any difference in the characters between them.

 ## &#9873; Disclaimer
 This tool can check and validate given URL.
 The validation is purely basis on client side, that is on your device.
 It checks for possibilities of incorrect IP and URL address format given by the user.
-It might check for possibilities of homoglyph or homograph or IDN or Unicode Domain Name related address that look suspicious in your mind.
+It might check for possibilities of homoglyph or homograph or IDN or Unicode Domain Phishing related address that look suspicious in your mind.
 This will perform basic validation and prepare report on basis.
 But it is never consider as an expert opinion, deep analysis or verification.
 Following and using this project at your own risk.
 In no event shall the author or developer be liable for any claim for damages or other liability arising in connection with this software and its by products.

 Examples and screenshots are used here for educational, informational and demonstration purpose only.
 And it is not shared with the intent to misrepresent or harm or damage to their service or domain.
 We never want that.
 But we are used to give awareness to the people who are unaware of that.